chris-prener/biscale/README.md

     several dependencies have been removed in the process of re-factoring all of the code in `biscale`.

+### Documentation Improvements

+-   Documentation updates have been made, including the addition of a number of new examples and vignettes.
+These include detailed articles on bivariate palettes, working with breaks and legends, and creating bivariate maps with raster data.

 ## Installation

 ### Installing biscale